Chinese ghosts: over an irresistible terror

 There are also love stories with ghosts.
 A young man having lost himself in a forest ends up finding refuge in a beautiful house where he is greeted by a beautiful young woman from whom he falls madly in love.
 At the end of a year, the young woman chases him explaining that his retirement was discovered and that he risked death if he stayed.
 Indeed, having gone away, he sees a dark storm unleashed above the palace.
 The next day, instead of the palace there is only one disemboweled grave where there are bloody bones.
 Having inquired among the villagers, he learns that it is the tomb of a concubine of an old dynasty.

 Ghosts are also a theme that appears in literature and art under a satirical exterior.
-A famous painter from Yangzhou School at 18st s., Luo Ping, is inventing a personal specialty, the painting of ghosts, according to nature to believe it.
+A famous painter from Yangzhou School at 18th s., Luo Ping, invented a personal specialty, ghost painting, according to nature according to him.
 Spectral pleasures shows strange characters in the ghostly world; through them, Luo Ping mocks corrupt officials and social injustices.

 Alice Bianchi compares the representations of ghosts and those of beggars: like the first, the second are deformed and grotesque.
 Zhou Chen (1460-1535) portrayed beggars and fortune tellers typical of Suzhou streets in a humorous fashion that brings them closer to ghost representations.